In my work as a shaman I have come across many couples trying to conceive and some women who find themselves with an unwanted pregnancy.

 Attend to your breath.
 Watch the rise and the fall without trying to change or control your breath.
 Let your breath fall into a natural peaceful cycle gently allowing your mind to be aware of your breath as you breathe in… and out…

-Take three long slow deep breaths and let three waves of relaxation spread out over and through your body.
+Next, take three long slow deep breaths and let three waves of relaxation spread out over and through your body.

-Let your breathing go into its own cycle once again as you reflect on this relaxation practice with the gentle power of your mind.
+Let your breathing go back into its own cycle once again as you reflect on this relaxation practice with the gentle power of your mind.